Research

 We evaluated the benefits and costs of traditional broadcast in comparison to banding dry fertilizer right at the roots.
 We utilized the same fertilizer rates on each application to ensure we were collecting accurate data to compare yield results.

-Across three years, banding dry fertilizer has produced an average yield advantage of 1.62 Bu/A over traditional broadcast applications.
+Across four years, banding dry fertilizer has produced an average yield advantage of 1.65 Bu/A over traditional broadcast applications.
 Even when we factored in the upfront cost of the banded dry fertilizer application, there was still an economic gain over the broadcast application.

 When it comes to applying fertilizer to your soybean crop, we’re seeing that banding dry fertilizer at the roots has a clear advantage over the traditional broadcast method of applying fertilizer.